 Determining the appropriate fair value model and calculating the fair value of stock option grants requires the input of subjective assumptions.
 We use the Black-Scholes option pricing model to value our stock option awards.
 Stock-based compensation expense is significant to our consolidated financial statements and is calculated using our best estimates, which involve inherent uncertainties and the application of management's judgment.
-Significant estimates include our expected term, stock price volatility and forfeiture rates.
+Significant estimates include our expected term and stock price volatility.
 If different estimates and assumptions had been used, our common stock valuations could be significantly different and related stock-based compensation expense may be materially impacted.

 The Black-Scholes option pricing model requires inputs such as the risk-free interest rate, expected term, expected volatility and expected dividend yield.
 We base the risk-free interest rate that we use in the Black-Scholes option pricing model on zero coupon U.S. Treasury instruments with maturities similar to the expected term of the award being valued.
-The expected term represents the weighted average period that our stock options are expected to be outstanding.
-The expected term is based on the observed and expected time to post-vesting exercise of options by employees and non-employee directors and considers the impact of post-vesting award forfeitures.
+The expected term of stock options is estimated from the vesting period of the award and represents the weighted average period that our stock options are expected to be outstanding.
 We estimated the volatility of our stock price based on the historic volatility of our common stock.
 We have never paid and do not anticipate paying any cash dividends in the foreseeable future and, therefore, we use an expected dividend yield of zero in the option pricing model.
-In order to properly attribute compensation expense, we are required to estimate pre-vesting forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
-We use historical data to estimate pre-vesting forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
-If our actual forfeiture rate is materially different from our estimate, stock-based compensation expense could be significantly different from what has been recorded.
+We account for forfeitures as they occur.

-The fair value of each new employee and non-employee director option awarded was estimated on the date of grant for the periods below using the Black-Scholes option pricing model with the following assumptions:
+The fair value of each new employee option awarded was estimated on the date of grant for the periods below using the Black-Scholes option pricing model with the following assumptions:

-Ye Year Ended December 31, 2016 2015 2014 Risk-free interest rate 1.53 - 2.68% 1.69 - 1.77% 0.43 - 2.14% Expected life (years) 6.50 5.50 - 6.50 2.00 - 6.50 Expected volatility 44.38 - 45.93% 46.80 - 47.23% 47.29 - 49.30% Expected dividend yield 0% 0% 0% Weighted average grant date fair value \$26.61 \$32.42 \$32.65
+Ye Year Ended December 31,

+2018 2017 2016

+Risk-free interest rate 2.52 - 3.07% 2.24 - 2.36% 1.53 - 2.68%

+Expected life (years) 6.25 6.50 6.50

+Expected volatility 41.68 - 42.22% 42.68 - 44.68% 44.38 - 45.93%

+Expected dividend yield 0% 0% 0%

+Weighted average grant date fair value \$50.08 \$32.26 \$26.61

 Our 2012 Employee Stock Purchase Plan (ESPP) allows eligible employees to purchase a variable number of shares of our common stock during each offering period at a discount through payroll deductions of up to 15% of their eligible compensation, subject to plan limitations.
-The ESPP provides for sixmonth offering periods with a single purchase period, and at the end of each offering period, employees are able to purchase shares at 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the last trading day of the offering period.
+The ESPP provides for six-month offering periods with a single purchase period.
+At the end of each offering period, employees are able to purchase shares at 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the last trading day of the offering period.
 We determine the fair value stock-based compensation related to our ESPP in accordance with ASC 718 using the component measurement approach and the Black-Scholes standard option pricing model.